 Effective Shared Care Agreement Toolkit Launched Online

-Essential support for healthcare professionals in development of local shared care agreements in ADHD
+New interactive toolkit supports healthcare professionals in local development of shared care agreements

-A new online resource to assist healthcare professionals in the development of shared care agreements for lisdexamfetamine dimesylate (Elvanse® ) has been launched by the Centre for Medicines Optimisation, Keele University – available at www.esca-keele.co.uk/lisdexamfetamine.
+A new online resource – designed to assist healthcare professionals in the local development of shared care agreements – has been developed by Medicines Management, Keele University.

-Recently recognised by the General Medical Council in their guidance 'Good practice in prescribing and managing medicines and devices' (January 2013);Keele’s Effective Shared Care Agreement Toolkits outline clinical and patient management responsibilities and advise how they can be shared between the secondary care specialist and primary care practitioner.
-Acting as a flexible template, the lisdexamfetamine dimesylate Toolkit enables users to select content developed at Keele – key principles, monitoring requirements, dosage and administration, contraindications, interactions, etc., – and tailor it to their local circumstances and requirements.
-Local agreements can be created and edited by ‘clicking’ the pre-prepared text so that it drops into a template which can then be saved online for further review or downloaded to the user’s own computer.
+The Effective Shared Care Agreement Toolkit outlines clinical and patient management responsibilities and suggests how they can be shared between the secondary care specialist and general practitioner / primary care prescriber.
+Acting as a flexible template, the Toolkit enables users to consider proposed content – key principles, monitoring requirements, dosage and administration, contraindications, interactions, etc., – and tailor it to their local circumstances and requirements.
+Local agreements can be created and edited by ‘dragging and dropping’ suggested content into a unique template document.
+Each template can then be saved online for further review or downloaded to the user’s own computer.

-The lisdexamfetamine dimesylate Toolkit is designed to support healthcare professionals in creating agreements aligned to best practice and locally agreed policy on the prescribing of lisdexamfetamine dimesylate for attention deficit/hyperactivity disorder (ADHD) in children aged 6 years of age and over.
+The dronedarone Toolkit is designed to support healthcare professionals in creating agreements aligned to locally agreed policy on the prescribing of dronedarone for atrial fibrillation.

-• The Effective Shared Care Agreement Toolkit is not a recommendation to prescribe lisdexamfetamine dimesylate.
-The decision to prescribe lisdexamfetamine dimesylate is the responsibility of the respective local healthcare organisation and the Toolkit should only be used after the local decision to prescribe lisdexamfetamine dimesylate has been taken.
+The Effective Shared Care Agreement Toolkit is not a recommendation to prescribe dronedarone.
+The decision to prescribe dronedarone is the responsibility of the respective local healthcare organisation and the Toolkit should only be used after the local decision to prescribe dronedarone has been taken.

-• The development of the Lisdexamfetamine Effective Shared Care Agreement Toolkit was made possible by an unrestricted grant provided by Shire Pharmaceuticals in the UK.
+The development of the Dronedarone Effective Shared Care Agreement Toolkit was made possible by an unrestricted educational grant provided by sanofi aventis in the UK.